Een kwestie van beweging

 Which common injuries do you treat most in your practice?

-'The most common complaints among athletes are of course muscle and tendon injuries because these are the most stressed by practicing sports.
+'The most common complaints among athletes are of course muscle and tendon injuries because they are most stressed by practicing sports.
 For example, Achilles tendon complaints, knee complaints, hip problems, and lower back complaints in endurance sports such as running or cycling.
 In racket sports, we see many tennis elbows, shoulder complaints, and neck complaints.'

 But we must not forget the emotional impact of the injury.
 The athlete suddenly cannot train anymore and sees his competition already in jeopardy.
 That is why the treatment of an injury always goes hand in hand with balancing his emotional state.'